 En español | Illinois officials have expanded vote-by-mail options for November’s general election, allowing all registered voters to safely cast their ballots from home:

-- Election Day is now a holiday for all schools, government offices (except election authorities) and state universities and community colleges.
+- Election Day is Tuesday, Nov.
+3, and it is now a holiday for all schools, government offices (except election authorities) and state universities and community colleges.
+Polls will be open from 6 a.m. to 7 p.m.
+The state's voter information portal has more information about where you can cast your ballot.

 Here’s what else you need to know: